almet/dropit-common/doc/source/note.rst

 on different couchdb databases, the document with the id `A`.

-If both persons edit the same document on different databases, we will have one the couchdb1 and couchdb2, a document with the id `1-A`.
+If both persons edit the same document on different databases, we will have one the couchdb1 and couchdb2, a document with the id `A`.
 When replicating the document on both databases, this will create a conflict, and we know how to resolve these conflicts.